sphinx-doc/sphinx/Doc-3k/tutorial/glossary.rst

    namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
-For instance, writing :func:`random.seed` or :func:`itertools.izip` makes it clear that those functions are implemented by the :mod:`random` (XXX reference: ../lib/module- random.html) and :mod:`itertools` (XXX reference: ../lib/module-itertools.html) modules respectively.
+For instance, writing :func:`random.seed` or :func:`itertools.izip` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules respectively.

    .. index:: single: nested scope